jnozzi/cocoadev.com/markdown/ParseDSStoreFiles.md

 Here is a function to parse .DS_Store files, for those who want to dig into the internals of the Finder.
 It's written entirely based on observation of .DS_Store files, and as such is really just guesswork.
 However, it does seem to parse all the .DS_Store files I've found.

 It returns a dictionary with filenames as keys, and further dictionaries as values.
-These dictionaries have four-character General/OStype strings as keys, and various kinds of values: General/NSNumber, General/NSString and General/NSData, depending on the type of the data.
+These dictionaries have four-character OStype strings as keys, and various kinds of values: NSNumber, NSString and NSData, depending on the type of the data.

 I have not yet begun to work out what the different attributes actually mean.
 If anyone wants to contribute some information on that, feel free.

--General/WAHa
+-WAHa

-(Update on December 8, 2006: Fixed some minor bugs. - General/WAHa)
+(Update on December 8, 2006: Fixed some minor bugs. - WAHa)